Glazzes/autumnexample/multi-project/README.md

-Multi project builds are a bit more complicated than a regular build as this projects rely on other projects of your own, in other words source code out of your main project, because of this issue it's necessary to scan all sub projects, @ComponentScan annotation solves this issue as follows;
+Multi project builds are a bit more complicated than a regular build as this projects rely on other projects of your own, in other words source code out of your main project, because of this issue it's necessary to scan all subprojects, @ComponentScan annotation solves this issue as follows;

 ### @ComponentScan annotation
 This annotation allows you to specify which packages will serve as a source of beans,